arrebagrove/cabfromhell/README.md

 Inside Power BI we have a dashboard with all the details you could ask for and this would be a natural place to do the driver of the month.

+## Cloud Services

+# Web App - API Proxy

+Some clients connect through a Web API that has been exposed.

+# IOT Hub

+We digest all events into the IOT Hub.

+# Service Fabric

+All handling of events are done in a service fabric cluster.

+# Event Hub

+Output of handled events are put into an EventHub for further handling

+# Stream Analytics

+We deal with the events here for doing real time analysis and be able to push to visualization tools like Power BI

+## Team Chat

+we use Slack (http://cabfromhell.slack.com) for internal Team communications and possibly hooking up DevOps features such as controlling the build and deployment.
+GitHub and VSTS can then be integrated here to give us a true agile and continuous experience.

+## Development Environment

+# GitHub for holding the source

+We're doing this as an Open Source contribution under the MIT license.

+# Raspberry client

+Built using Windows UWP in C#

+# Mobile

+Built using Xamarin and C#

+# API

+Build using Visual Studio Code and DotNetCore with C#.
+AspNet 5 WebAPI sitting at the core.

 ## Message Contracts

 ### IoT Hub